 Somewhat clueless we, the three reps from the ‘large companies’, looked at each other in the hope that one would pick up the question from the we-are-not-taken-seriously-fraction.

-In a glance I thought to catch-up a grin on the face of our panel member from frog, who was slightly leaning back, in order to observe what would happen next.
+In a glance, I thought to catch-up a grin on the face of our panel member from frog, who was slightly leaning back, in order to observe what would happen next.
 Being from a consultancy he knew exactly where the problem laid, but also that is was better not to answer on this one – no, this question was addressed to the designers employed and working within a company, and who were held like ‘slaves under horrible conditions’, far away from the centre of power – the board!

 “What a bunch of sissies”, he replied to me after the event, when we had a beer in the hotel lobby, “instead of complaining on these events, they should hire up at a company and start to get things going!”
-Both of us shared the observation that there seems to be a sentiment to relate the standing of design within a company to the level of it’s hierarchical representation, it’s organizational power.
-But we also noted that there seem to be many designers who complain from the sideline, but do little to carry design deep into the corporations.
-To foster design thinking and building a designful company through protesting way in front of the factory gates is well meant, but fruitless.
+Both of us shared the observation that there seems to be a sentiment to relate the standing of design within a company to the level of the hierarchical representation, it’s organizational power.
+But we also noted that there seem to be many designers who complain from the sideline but do little to carry design deep into the corporations.
+To foster design thinking and building a designful company through protesting way in front of the factory gates is well-meant, but fruitless.
 You have to do this within the factory gates, so the conclusion of our chat…

-Design – that’s the outcome of a companies’ action, that what customers experience at every touch point!
-For design to positively contribute to a companies success, it needs a company wide design thinking and mentality – a designful company.
+Design – that’s the outcome of a companies’ action, that what customers experience at every touchpoint!
+For design to positively contribute to a companies success, it needs a company-wide design thinking and mentality – a designful company.